 Where do I start with this one?
 I knew it was not a good course and conditions are infamously terrible, but I have a sick compulsion to try any course at least once.
 Since I am out of regulation-length public courses to play in the region, I finally decided to give Center City a shot.
 Even though the reviews I had read were dreadful, I reserved my own judgment until I got there.

 Well, it was as bad (probably even worse) than I had feared.
-This place is a mess!
+This place was an absolute disaster!

 I made a 6:00 tee time through GolfNow because I wanted to get out early and super fast ahead of any “crowd” that might show up on a Saturday morning.
 When I arrived, the rickety old gate out front was still locked.
 Finally, around 6:05 a guy came and unlocked it, so I made my way up the top of the hill.
 However, he was just a maintenance guy with no access to the pro shop.
 He told me the course usually doesn’t open until 6:30.